Alternative funding with competitive rates for small businesses and startups in 13 states.

 I got a business loan from LiftFund.
 Now what?

-LiftFund requires you to set up autopay when you sign your loan closing documents, so you won’t have to do much of anything.
+LiftFund requires you to set up autopay when you sign your loan closing documents, so you won’t have to do much of anything when it comes to paying back your loan.

 But that doesn’t mean you can sit back.
 Keep an eye on your bank account to make sure it always has enough funds to make a monthly repayment.
 Otherwise, you might wind up paying stiff nonsufficient and late fees.

 Struggling small businesses and startups in the US could benefit from a LiftFund business loan, especially if they’re in economically disadvantaged areas.
-But loans are limited to businesses in the 13 states LiftFund serves.
+But loans are limited to businesses in the 13 states LiftFund serves and may take longer to process than many other business loan options.

 To make sure you get the best loan your business is eligible for, compare your full range of options before deciding on any one type of financing.